 Members that are dually eligible for Medicare and for full Medicaid coverage of their Medicare Part A and Part B premiums and other cost sharing (such as deductibles, coinsurance, and copayments) through a Medicare Savings Program, are protected from liability for payment of Medicare premiums, deductible, coinsurance and copayment amounts.
 Some Medicare Savings Programs cover some but not all of these premium and/or cost sharing amounts.
 Medicare members who do not receive full Medicare cost sharing assistance under Medicaid may be required to pay some cost sharing amounts for services.
 In addition, members in the QMB (Qualified Medicare Beneficiary) program have no liability to pay Medicare providers for Medicare Part A or Part B cost sharing.
-Federal law prohibits providers from charging dually eligible members with full cost sharing coverage and QMBs for Medicare cost sharing amount.
+Federal law prohibits providers from charging dually eligible members with full cost sharing coverage and QMBs for Medicare cost sharing for covered Part A and Part B services - even when Medicaid does not fully pay the Medicare cost sharing amount.
 Providers who balance bill a full eligible dual member or a QMB member are in violation of Federal law and are subject to sanctions.
 Providers also may not accept dual eligible beneficiaries as 'private pay' in order to bill the patient directly and providers identified as continuing to bill dual eligible beneficiaries inappropriately will be reported to CMS for further action/investigation.

 Healthy Blue processes the claim for reimbursement when Healthy Blue has an arrangement with state Medicaid to pay Medicare cost sharing for dual-eligible members in its Special Needs Plans (SNP).
 The state retains responsibility for cost sharing when Healthy Blue does not have an arrangement with the state Medicaid agency.
 In states where Healthy Blue pays cost sharing, claims will be processed under the member's account for both Medicare and Medicaid benefits.
-In the states where Healthy Blue does not have an arrangement with the state Medicaid agency, providers should bill cost sharing to the appropriate Medicaid carrier or state Medicaid agency for payment once the claim has been processed by Healthy Blue.
+In the states where Healthy Blue does not have an arrangement with the state Medicaid agency, providers should bill cost sharing to the appropriate Medicaid carrier or state Medicaid agency for payment once the claim has been processed by Anthem.
 Please check your EOP upon claims adjudication.